 There are variations to the keto diet, however typically, these diets require that only about 5% of your calories come from carbohydrates.

 The normal macronutrient distribution is 45-65% of calories coming from carbohydrates, 10-35% coming from protein, and 20-35% coming from fat.

 As mentioned previously, there are several variations of the ketogenic diet.
 In general, the macronutrient recommendations for this diet are:

 - Fat: 70-80%

 The first step to calculate keto macros is to determine how many calories you require on a daily basis.
 Your calorie needs are based on your total daily energy expenditure (TDEE), which is calculated by multiplying your basal metabolic rate (BMR) by an activity factor.

 TDEE = BMR × activity factor

 Your TDEE is an estimate of how many calories you should eat each day to maintain your current weight.
 If you are trying to lose weight, you will need to create a calorie deficit.
 On the other hand, if your goal is to gain lean muscle, you will need to increase your calorie consumption.

-Calculate Macro Breakdown
+Step Two: Calculate Macro Breakdown